Recol/Arkham-Dark-Theme/README.md

-Website holding the details to Arkham Dark Theme, as well as useful links.
+Repository holding the details to Arkham Dark Theme, as well as useful links.

 <a href="https://chrome.google.com/webstore/detail/arkham-dark-theme/naojgmnbokfikkbkhkfoakecmhbjlnge">Chrome Extension Download</a>